taylor-marrion/FSM_Binary_Analyzer/README.md

 > ⚠️*Note:*⚠️ <br>
 > This repository represents Phase 1 of a multi-stage research project and will likely serve as the foundation for my future dissertation work.
-> Due to its academic sensitivity, the source code is not currently public, but I’ve included the associated research paper to outline the approach, methodology, and results.
+> Due to its academic sensitivity, the full source code is not currently public, but I’ve included the associated research paper to outline the approach, methodology, and results.
 > The goal of this repository is to showcase the scope of work, technical direction, and research contributions, not to release the full implementation at this stage.
 > Additional materials (e.g., visualizations, presentation slides, and selected data samples) may be added in the future as publication timelines permit.